tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

 # Markdown-Only Automation Workflow for Metamorphic Genesis Ecosystem (Dual LLM)

+**Note:** The current workflow involves manually copying prompts to a Coder LLM and pasting the results back.
+The *intended future workflow* is to automate this interaction, allowing the Driver LLM to directly invoke the Coder LLM.

 This document describes the "Markdown-Only Automation" workflow for developing the Metamorphic Software Genesis Ecosystem, leveraging a dual-LLM architecture.
 This workflow uses specially crafted prompts and augmented `.md` documentation files (ROADMAP.md, CONTRIBUTING.md) to guide an orchestrator (Driver LLM) to autonomously drive development tasks, relying on a secondary model (Coder LLM) to generate code snippets.
 It enforces a strong emphasis on user oversight and security.

 ## Overview of the Workflow